Arthur C. Brooks

-Arthur C. Brooks (born May 21, 1964) is an American author, public speaker, and academic.
-Brooks served as the 11th President of the American Enterprise Institute.
-He is the author of twelve books, including Love Your Enemies (2019), The Conservative Heart (2015), and The Road to Freedom (2012), and From Strength to Strength: Finding Success, Happiness and Deep Purpose in the Second Half of Life.
-Since 2020, he has written for the Atlantic’s How to Build a Life column on happiness and hosted its podcast, How to Build a Happy Life.
+Arthur Charles Brooks (born May 21, 1964) is an American author and academic.

-In 2019, he began work at the Harvard Kennedy School as the William Henry Bloomberg Professor of the Practice of Public Leadership and at the Harvard Business School as a Professor of Management Practice and Faculty Fellow.
+Since 2019, Brooks has served as the Parker Gilbert Montgomery Professor of the Practice of Nonprofit and Public Leadership at the Harvard Kennedy School and at the Harvard Business School as a Professor of Management Practice and Faculty Fellow.
+Previously, Brooks served as the 11th President of the American Enterprise Institute.
+He is the author of thirteen books, including Build the Life You Want: The Art and Science of Getting Happier with co-author Oprah Winfrey (2023), From Strength to Strength: Finding Success, Happiness and Deep Purpose in the Second Half of Life (2022), Love Your Enemies (2019), The Conservative Heart (2015), and The Road to Freedom (2012).
+Since 2020, he has written the Atlantic’s How to Build a Life column on happiness.

 Early life and education

 Brooks was born on May 21, 1964, in Spokane, Washington, to David C. Brooks, a mathematics professor, and Jacqueline Brooks, an artist.
 When he was very young, his family moved to Seattle, where he spent his childhood.

-Brooks was a professional French hornist into his early thirties.
+Brooks studied at the California Institute of the Arts, but after being placed on academic probation in his first years and declining an offer to transfer to the Curtis Institute of Music, he left to be a professional French hornist into his early thirties, much of it with the City Orchestra of Barcelona, Spain.

-Brooks returned to school in his late twenties to earn a bachelor’s degree in economics, via distance learning, from Thomas Edison State College, while continuing his work as a professional musician.
-He then earned master’s degree in economics from Florida Atlantic University while also working full time.
+Brooks returned to school in his late twenties to earn a bachelor’s degree in economics, via distance learning, from Thomas Edison State College.

-In 1998, Brooks earned his MPhil and PhD in public policy analysis from the RAND Graduate School in Santa Monica, California, while working at the RAND Corporation as a military operations research analyst for Project Air Force.
-Brooks has since been awarded honorary doctorates from Saint Thomas Aquinas College in 2020, Brigham Young University in 2019, Claremont McKenna College in 2019, Hampden-Sydney College in 2018, Jacksonville University in 2018, Ave Maria University in 2015, and Thomas Edison State College in 2013.
+In 1998, Brooks earned his M.Phil. and Ph.D. in public policy analysis from the RAND Graduate School in Santa Monica, California, while working at the RAND Corporation as a military operations research analyst for Project Air Force.